 Legato & StaccatoLegato is to sing or play a passage smoothly

 Staccato is the opposite.
-It means broken, disconnected and definitely not smooth.
+It means short and detached and definitely not smooth.

 There are 3 kinds of staccato:1.
 Mezzo (or slurred) - sustain the sound 3/4 value, rest for 1/4 value.
-Mezzo staccato is sometimes indicated in words, or can be shown by either a tenuto above a staccato mark, or a slur that encompasses a phrase of staccato notes.
-(Tenuto means to hold.
+Mezzo staccato (moderately detached ) is sometimes indicated in words, or can be shown by either a tenuto above a staccato mark, or a slur that encompasses a phrase of staccato notes.
+(Tenuto means held.
 It alters either the dynamics or the duration of a note) 2.
 Dot - sustain the sound 1/2 value, rest for 1/2 value

 In this example the dot staccato applies to both notes on each stem as they both share a common stemExample 2.